John Douglas (Queensland politician): Early life

 Douglas was born in London, the seventh son of Henry Alexander Douglas and his wife Elizabeth Dalzell, daughter of the Earl of Carnwath.
 His father, the third son of Sir William Douglas, 4th Baronet of Kelhead, was a brother of the sixth and seventh Marquesses of Queensberry.
 Douglas' father died in 1837 and his mother in 1833 (burial records of the church of St Mary-Le-Bone, London), he was educated at Edinburgh Academy, Rugby 1843–47 and Durham University where he graduated B.A. in 1850.

-Douglas arrived in New South Wales with his brother Edward in 1851 and was appointed a gold-fields commissioner, but gave this up to enter on a pastoral life.

 Politics

-Douglas was elected member for the Darling Downs and afterwards for Camden in the New South Wales Legislative Assembly until resigning on 17 July 1861.
+He was elected for the Darling Downs and for Camden in the New South Wales Legislative Assembly until resigning on 17 July 1861.
 He moved to Queensland in 1863.

 On 12 May 1863 he was elected as member for Port Curtis in the Legislative Assembly of Queensland.
 He resigned on 1 February 1866, in order to be appointed on to the Queensland Legislative Council, which occurred on 22 February 1866.

-On 1 March 1866 became postmaster-general in the first Macalister ministry.

-He was elected to the Legislative Assembly again as member for Eastern Downs.
-He took the portfolio of colonial treasurer in the second Macalister ministry in December 1866, but in May 1867 changed this position for that of secretary for public works.
-He was postmaster-general in the Charles Lilley ministry from December 1868 to November 1869, when he resigned to become Agent-General for Queensland in London.

 In 1871 Douglas returned to Queensland and became insolvent on 23 February 1872.
-Douglas was returned for Maryborough at the election held in 1875.
-He was secretary for public lands in the Thorn ministry from June 1876 until March 1877, when he became premier and was given the honour of C.M.G.
-His party was defeated at the election held in January 1879 and Douglas gave up politics.
 Lewis Adolphus Bernays claimed Douglas had more success as a clever political wire-puller behind the scenes than he had in parliament.

 Later life

 In 1865 Augustus Charles Gregory, Maurice Charles O'Connell and Douglas applied for a special grant of land to erect a Masonic Hall in Brisbane.
 This was granted on 15 January 1865.

 In 1882 he was elected president of Brisbane's Johnsonian Club.

-He was for some time on the literary staff of the Brisbane Courier, and in 1885 was appointed government resident and magistrate at Thursday Island.
-After the death of Sir Peter Scratchley in December 1885 Douglas acted as special commissioner for the protectorate of British New Guinea for nearly three years (1886–88), and showed tact and ability in his dealings with the local inhabitants.